jasherai/chef-workflow-wiki/writing-rake-tasks.md

 we execute `knife cookbook sync -a`, which will sync all cookbooks to the chef server, depending on if the on-disk cookbooks differ from the server.

-Because we overwrote "chef:cookbooks:upload", we see this benefit throughout the whole workflow -- for example, `chef:upload` will use this task as will `test:full`.
+Because we overwrote `chef:cookbooks:upload`, we see this benefit throughout the whole workflow -- for example, `chef:upload` will use this task as will `test:full`.